Binance Market Update (2022-09-08)

 Binance

-The global cryptocurrency market cap now stands at $0.98T, up by 2.36% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.97T, up by 3.48% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include POLY, AERGO, and PLA, up by 95%, 52%, and 41%, respectively.
+Market outperformers include LUNC, ANC, and HNT, up by 47%, 34%, and 21%, respectively.

 Top stories of the day: